Spiral-AI/SpiralFilm/README.md

 - Token count verification (keeping count, so you don't have to) 🔢
 - Keeping you in the loop with confirmations of sent prompts, timing features, and logging 🕒
 - Caching functionality (to speed up repeated requests and reduce server load) 🚀
+- Async execution support, allowing you to run multiple tasks simultaneously, thereby making your application more efficient and responsive. 👾
 - And more! 🎉

 ## Installation 🔧